openaps/AndroidAPSdocs/docs/EN/Configuration/Watchfaces.md

 * Check what performs better on your watch: AAPS stock watchfaces or other watchfaces with AAPS Complications.
 * Observe over a few days, with different activity profiles.
 Most watches activate the display on glancing, movement and other usage-related triggers.
 * Check your global system settings that affect performance: notifications, backlight/active display timeout, when GPS is activated.
-* Check [list of tested phones and watches](../Getting-Started/Phones.md#list-of-tested-phones) and [ask community](../Where-To-Go-For-Help/Connect-with-other-users.md) for other users experiences and reported battery lifetime.
+* Check [list of tested phones and watches](Phones-list-of-tested-phones) and [ask community](../Where-To-Go-For-Help/Connect-with-other-users.md) for other users experiences and reported battery lifetime.
 * **We cannot guarantee that data displayed on watchface or complication is up-to-date**.
 In the end, it is up to Wear OS to decide when to update a watchface or a complication.
 Even when the AAPS app requests update, the System may decide to postpone or ignore updates to conserve battery.
 When in doubt and low on battery on watch - always double-check with main AAPS app on phone.

-(troubleshooting-the-wear-app)=
+(Watchfaces-troubleshooting-the-wear-app)=
 ## Troubleshooting the wear app:

 *  Sometimes it helps to re-sync the apps to the watch as it can be a bit slow to do so itself: Android Wear > Cog icon > Watch name > Resync apps.